Love & Let Live

 Always separate your dogs when you can not supervise them, such as when you are leaving your home.
 If you are not there to provide a leadership role, your dogs may be having negative interactions without you knowing it, which can lead to increased tension between them.

-Dogs adopted from shelters may be stressed out from living in a kennel environment.
-They may also have had bad experiences in the past that have made certain situations uncomfortable for them.
-For this reason, they may act out when they become over-stimulated or fearful.
+Dogs adopted from shelters require a decompression period following shelter life.
+They may have also experienced trauma in the past that make certain situations uncomfortable.
+For this reason, your pet may act out when they become over stimulated or fearful.
 This is a normal behavior that takes time and patience to overcome.

 Dogs are naturally social animals that truly want to be a part of your family.
 In some cases, they need a little extra help from you to get to that point.
 The end result of teaching your new dog that they are safe and can trust you is one of the most rewarding experiences of adopting a dog from a rescue.